Renatatims/code_refactor/README.md

 20. /*added margin so the benefits content is visualy organized*/

 21. /*added @media screen for 576px - so content adjusts properly on cellphones*/

+22. Alt elements

+23. Link reference to the Home page from the logo